Preparing for the COVID-19 recession and beyond.

 Start by eliminating high interest rate credit card debt first.
 Ideally, you want to maintain zero balances from month to month.
 So, everything you charge in a month gets paid off within that billing cycle.
 This not only minimizes interest charges but also helps protect your finances from risk during a recession.

 If a recession hits, you don’t want excess credit card debt hanging around.
 It gives you less breathing room in your budget because you have more obligations to cover.
-If the worst happens and you lose your job, credit cards are often the first debts to slip into default.
+If the worst happens and you face job loss, credit cards are often the first debts to slip into default.

-That means if you believe a recession may hit in 2019, you should take steps now to eliminate credit card debt.
+That means if you believe a recession may hit later this year, you should take steps now to eliminate credit card debt.
 If you can’t pay off balances using a debt reduction plan in your budget, consider relief options:

-Then focus on student loansfederal repayment plan.
+Once you have credit card debt out of the way, focus on any student loan debt in your household.
+If you have multiple federal loans to repay, consider a federal repayment plan.
 There are two plans (standard and graduated) that are designed to help you pay off student loan debt “quickly.”
 However, the term on these programs is ten years, so it’s not exactly fast.
 It’s just faster than other relief programs that have terms of up to 25 years.

 Finally, be careful with risky auto loans